We use cookies to provide the best site experience.

 FINMA's Follow-Up Regulations

 The new follow-up regulations bind FINMA (the Swiss Financial Market Supervisory Authority) to devolve numerous technical implementing positions.
 These follow-up regulations relate to the Financial Institutions Act (FinIA) and the Financial Services Act (FinSA).
 FINMA is currently taking steps to amend current circulars and ordinances, present new ordinances and to abolish 3 circulars.
 The Swiss Financial Market Supervisory Authority will hold further consultations concerning the follow-up regulations.
+Further regulatory advancements, such as the FINMA second registration, demonstrate the authority’s commitment to strengthening the Swiss financial ecosystem.
 FINMA is expected to consult up to April 9, 2020.

 New Ordinances.